 Not only are they rich in protein, lentils are low in fat, and high in fibre and other vitamins and minerals.
 Of late I have been trying to boost my kids’ iron intake and I’m glad lentils are the solution.
 Most lentils contain almost half the daily recommended intake of iron.
 Yup, Popeye should have been eating lentils!

-Recently I was offered an opportunity to participate in the Lentils.org #GetPrepped #LoveLentils campaign.
+Recently, Lentils.org offered me an opportunity to participate in the Lentils.org #GetPrepped #LoveLentils campaign.
 As part of this initiative to increase awareness of how easy it is to make lentils as well as how delicious they are, I am delighted to share one of my family’s favourite recipes.

 Split red lentils or Masoor Dal (dhuli) is one of the more underappreciated lentils in India.
-It is considered rustic and ordinary but in reality these lentils have a delicate and sweet flavour.
+People consider it rustic and ordinary but in reality, these lentils have a delicate and sweet flavour.
 It also breaks down fast during cooking and a simple meal can be ready in way less time than it takes to order takeout.
 Did I just blow your mind?

 Split red lentils also help add texture and flavour to a host of recipes like soups, stews and curries but where red lentils really shine are when they are fried.
 There, I said it!

-Most split lentils have their own delicate flavour that can be enhanced with a few herbs and spices.
+Most split lentils have their own delicate flavour that you can enhance with a few herbs and spices.
 In this recipe, I have simplified the technique and ingredients from a traditional Indian recipe for kababs into a dish that I can turn around easily.

 - Cook the dal on Sunday night when you prep for the week or on the day of the meal.
 Batch cook and make double the quantity so you can save the remaining dal for another evening.
 Add to chilli, stews, curries or make it like this with zucchini and tempering and serve with rice.
-That’s another meal simplified.
+That’s another simple and easy dinner recipe.

 - Double the quantity of fritters – freeze what you don’t use.
 Thaw and bake for 10 minutes in a 300-degree oven.
 That’s another dinner rescued.